(If you like this blog, please share it. Thanks!)

 The growth and popularity of PR studies at Penn State really hit home when I attended the 2014 induction ceremony for the university’s chapter of the Public Relations Student Society of America (PRSSA).
 Back when I was an advertising/PR major, we founded that chapter with a handful of students.
 Today, it is the largest student-run organization within the largest College of Communications in the United States.

 In the classrooms, I really enjoyed discussing how organizations align different communications activities – PR, social media, sales, recruiting and other external communications – to drive home key messages and create consistent impressions.
-This is our continual focus at W2 Communications, in advising clients on how to make the most of their communications assets and advantages.
+This is our continual focus at our high-tech PR firm, in advising clients on how to make the most of their communications assets and advantages.
 Describing what our firm does in practice sparked some great conversations about the most effective combinations of mediums and messages for different organizations.
 For students and recent graduates with strong talents and interest in specific areas (such as media relations or multimedia), understanding the communications value of cross-team coordination augments their value proposition in the field.

 Presenting and networking at the CP2 event in downtown State College was also enlightening.
 With a lot of talented communicators in attendance, we traded thoughts on what sets organizations apart, to achieve the visibility necessary for pursuing different objectives.
 Given my background, I always like to meet technology entrepreneurs in college towns; they always stand as great examples of universities’ quiet, critical role in our economy and innovation.
 I met people behind compelling business models and ideas, which were a great set-up for discussing how the right communications plan often makes the difference for businesses looking to build their brands and credibility – not only rapidly, but for very specific, strategic audiences.